 Phi Sigma Tau

 Phi Sigma Tau is the international honor society for philosophy, dedicated to encouraging interest and activity among students and to promote ties between philosophy departments in accredited institutions.
-Eligibility requirements include the completion of three full semesters and at least two philosophy courses and a 3.5 GPA in philosophy classes.
+Eligibility requirements include the completion of three full semesters and at least two philosophy courses, and a 3.500 GPA in philosophy classes.
 Inducted students must rank in the upper 35 percent of their class.

-Affiliated with the American Psychological Association, Psi Chi is the national honor society for students who are psychology or psychobiology majors or psychology minors.
-Students must have a College and departmental GPA of 3.20 or higher.
+Affiliated with the American Psychological Association, Psi Chi is the national honor society for students who are psychology or neuroscience majors or psychology minors.
+Students must have a College and departmental GPA of 3.200 or higher.

 Sigma Pi Sigma

 The national physics honor society, Sigma Pi Sigma, recognizes outstanding scholarship in physics and promotes an attitude of service.
-Members must have completed 45 credit hours, 12 credits of physics coursework, and have at least a 3.5 GPA for physics courses and for cumulative course grades.
+Members must have completed 45 credit hours, 12 credits of physics coursework, and have at least a 3.500 GPA in physics and 3.400 GPA overall.
 All members must rank in the upper third of their college class.